JamesHBickerton/DevNotes/Notes/html.md

 <strong>Hero sections:</strong> Hero sections are sections that you usually see on a website's home page.
 The most common is where the text is on one side and then an image is on the other.
 The next most common is where there is background image and then text on the top (this is becoming less popular).
 You can have a hybrid layout too (which is a mix of the two).

-<strong>Call to action sections</strong> usually come at the end of the page where we want the user to take some 'action'.
+<strong>Call to action sections</strong> usually come at the end of the page where we want the user to take some 'action' - usually above the footer.
 Usually this will need to stand out using some visual hierarchy.
 Call to action sections can also be used to get the user to contact the company (just using contact details or forms).

+Pricing usually comes just before the call to action section.

 <strong>Feature rows</strong> usually have an image on one side, text on the other side (heading + description + button) that describes a specific feature.